o3de/o3de.org/content/docs/learning-guide/tutorials/rendering/vegetation-bending-tutorial.md

       }
     }
     ```

+   {{< caution >}}
+   Don't forget to add a comma after the brackets surrounding the `xOffset` property, so that the file is valid JSON.
+   {{< /caution >}}

 1. Open `{your-project-path}\Materials\Types\VegetationBending_Common.azsli` in a text editor.
 This file is included in every pass of the VegetationBending material type.
 It includes many files to other Shader Resource Groups (SRGs) and other functions that are necessary for all passes.

 1. Look for the SRG definition: `ShaderResourceGroup MaterialSRG : SRG_PerMaterial`.
 Here, we define the variables that we reference as the *connection name* in `VegetationBendingPropertyGroup.json`, which should be `m_xOffset` and `m_yOffset`.

    So, in `MaterialSRG`, add the following: